-As science communicators, you will often have to include highly specific information in your written materials.
+As a science communicator, you will often have to include highly specific information in your written materials.
 For example, you might be writing a lab report in which you provide numerical details about the method you used in your experiment.
-There are some rules to follow if you want to do this effectively and achieve your basic goal of enhancing the readability of your work.
+Within STEM fields, there are some common practices that will allow you to effectively convey your message, especially when working with numbers.

 |Spell out small numbers (one to nine).||I performed three experiments yesterday.|